zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 **Thus overfit is possible but it is not easy, at least with Phi-3**

-TODO: there might be some discrepancy between train and test?
+TODO: there might be some discrepancy between train and evaluation?

+#### Trying to overfit with different training stages

+TODO:

 ### Can we improve eval accuracy if we fine-tune on the train set?